 In September, members vote by ballot for three nominated charities.
 The six charities receiving the most votes are selected to be recipients of that year’s fundraising efforts.
 Ninety percent (90%) of the funds raised is distributed evenly among the top three charities receiving the most votes and the remaining 10% is divided equally among the next three charities receiving the most votes.
 Funds are distributed in May.

-Congratulations to the following charities (listed alphabetically) for our current year's fundraising!
+Congratulations to the following charities (listed alphabetically) as the receipients of the funds raised in 2025-2026!

 The three charities to share 90% of the funds include: